NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 +----+------------------------+----------------+-----------------------+------------------------------+--------------------+-----------+----------+--------------+--------------------+---------------------+----------------+-------------+----------+

 The :class:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator`
-class implements the functionality needed for drift detection in model outputs as well.
+class implements the functionality needed for drift detection in model outputs.

-Following the process shown at :ref:`univariate_drift_detection` :class:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator` is instantiated with appropriate parameters and the :meth:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator.fit` method is called on the reference data where results will be based off.
-Then the :meth:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator.calculate` method calculates the drift results on the data provided to it.
-An example using it can be seen below:
+Following the process shown in :ref:`univariate drift detection<univariate_drift_detection>`, :class:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator`
+is instantiated with appropriate parameters and the :meth:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator.fit` method is called on the reference data that the results will be based off.

+Then the :meth:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator.calculate` method calculates the drift results on the data provided.
+An example using it can be seen below.

 .. code-block:: python